I USED TO worry if my writing was any good. I’d nitpick every little thing about it and not share it with the world out of fear it wasn’t good enough.

 What constituted “good” never came to mind then.
 I refined what I wrote to a degree and I had my own standards; only, I didn’t place those standards next to others.
 I didn’t compare my writing.

-Comparison is the ultimate killer of creation.
+Comparing your writing to someone else is the ultimate killer of creation.

 As teenage relationships often do, we broke up.
 A few months later I started dating someone else.
 She asked me to write a poem for her, knowing I had written poetry for the other girl.